fengpeng-yue/ASRTTS/README.md

 # Joint training
 You should download [TED-LIUM-1](http://www.openslr.org/7/) manually.
 Go to egs/tedlium.
-You should run ./prepare_data.sh for preparing json file for training and then run ./joint_training.sh.
+Run ./prepare_data.sh for preparing json file for training, and then run ./joint_training.sh.